 Provincetown has plenty of historic buildings, and in 1989 its Historic District was placed on the National Register of Historic Places.
 Some of the buildings along Commercial Street reflect the roots of the town in seafaring.
 This house has a classic enclosed Captains Walk (or Widows Walk) on the roof which was used for spotting incoming ships.

-To move forwards or backwards through the Massachusetts trail click the arrows above, or select your next destination on the Minimap.
+To move forwards or backwards through the Cape Cod trail click the arrows above, or select your next destination on the Minimap.